Use these links to jump to specific questions:

 The Library offers many programs for children, teens, and adults.
 Details can be found in our current calendar of events.
 We have story times for young children; special events like singers, puppeteers, book groups, magicians, storytellers, Chautauqua performers, educational talks, and slide shows; and computer and technology classes.
 Patrons can also sign up to have their collections or artwork displayed at the Library.

 Yes, the Library will deliver books to any Barrington resident who is unable to come to the Library due to illness or lack of transportation.
 We do ask that patrons look to family and friends first as a way to meet this need but we are happy to deliver if alternate methods can not be found.
 Simply call 603-664-0193 and ask for Melissa to set up a card and delivery schedule.

 The Library has a collection of over 40,000 items ranging from picture books, to fiction, to non-fiction and reference items.
 We also house a portion of the Historical Society Collection.
 We have over 4,800 DVDs, including educational, classics, and current releases.
 We also offer audiobooks on CD for all ages, music CD's, puppets to check out, activity kits for children, and console video games for Wii, WiiU, PS3, PS4, XBox360, XBoxOne.
 We also carry magazines for check out.
-We have FREE Wi-fi and and many devices, such as Kindles and IPads to check out.
+We have FREE Wi-fi and and many devices available to check out.

 There is no fee for items we can locate within New Hampshire.
 If you wish to search out of state for an item, a minimum $4.00 fee will be charged and any fees the lending Library charges will be your responsibility.
 We always inform you of charges before processing an out of state request.